sakshambedi/Chevrolet-Website-Scraper-QA-Agent/README.md

 # 🚗 Chevrolet Website - Scraper + Q&A Agent

-Scrape the Silverado 1500 website, turn it into clean semantic JSON, build embedding artifacts, and ask questions with a local Q&A agent.
+Scrape Chevrolet vehicle pages (any model/URL), turn them into clean semantic JSON, build embedding artifacts, and ask questions with a local Q&A agent.

 ## ✨ What You Get

 - 🕷️ Scraper (Scrapy) → `output_DEV.json` / `output_PROD.json`
-- 🧱 Normalized graph → `output_embedding/embedding.json`
+- 🧱 Normalized graph → `output_embedding/embedding.json` (primary artifact used by the agent)
-- 🧠 Optional JSONL table → `embeddings/chevy_embeddings.jsonl`
+- 🧠 Embedding output is a single normalized JSON graph (no JSONL).
 - 🤖 Q&A Agent (OpenAI) → `agent.py`

 ## ⚙️ Prerequisites